Page content

 It is your responsibility while involved in University activities, either on or off campus, to adhere to the University's Health and Safety policies.
 In brief you must:

-• follow the Health & Safety Policy and comply with any health and safety instruction given to you;
+• Follow the Health and Safety Policy and comply with any health and safety instruction given to you.

-• not, without the consent of the member of staff in charge of the areas or activity, introduce any equipment for use on University premises, alter any fixed installations, alter or remove health and safety notices or equipment, or otherwise take any action which may create hazards for employees of the University or for persons using the premises; and
+• Not, without the consent of the member of staff in charge of the areas or activity, introduce any equipment for use on University premises, alter any fixed installations, alter or remove health and safety notices or equipment, or otherwise take any action which may create hazards for employees of the University or for persons using the premises.

 • You must keep full, clear, and accurate records of your supervisory meetings and research work.

-• You must complete all records promptly and as soon as possible after each supervisory meeting, logging these on PhD Manager in a timely manner.
+• You must complete all records promptly after each supervisory meeting on the PhD Manager system.

 Email

-While the University/Doctoral College will, occasionally, write to you at your home or term-time address, the majority of communications from us will be via email.
+While the University or Doctoral College may occasionally write to you at your home or term-time address, the majority of communications from us will be via email.
 At registration you are allocated a University email account.

-This is the only email address we will use for communication with you.
+This is the only email address we will use for email communication with you.

 You are expected to check your University email account frequently (at least weekly) for important communications.
 Guidelines for using email include useful advice:

-• Respond to emails in a timely manner; for example, if your supervisors communicate with you please acknowledge the email and response as appropriate within a reasonable time-frame;
+• Respond to emails in a timely manner.
+For example, if your supervisors communicate with you please acknowledge the email and respond as appropriate within a reasonable timeframe.

-• Don't use capital letters ' it implies you are shouting;
+• Don't use capital letters - it implies that you are shouting.

-• Consider email etiquette and include both an appropriate salutation and contact details at the message-end (known as a 'signature'); you are encouraged to include your subject area and refer to yourself as a ‘PhD researcher’ in your email signature.
+• Consider email etiquette and include both an appropriate salutation and contact details at the end of the message (known as a 'signature').
+You are encouraged to include your subject area and refer to yourself as a ‘PhD researcher’ in your email signature.

 All PhD researchers must comply with the University IT Acceptable Use Code of Practice.